Brainvibe/Milestone1/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.
 Credits

 Content

     The text for section Y was copied from the Wikipedia article Z

-Media
+##Media

-    The photos used in this site were obtained from ...
+    The photos used in this site were all obtained from [Pexels](https://www.pexels.com/).
+All free to use - all license information can be found [Here](https://www.pexels.com/photo-license/).

 Acknowledgements